 Video.
-There’s no better way to bring your travel memories to life than to have a well composed video to support your story or highlight a special aspect of your travels.
+There’s no better way to bring your travel memories to life than to have a well composed video to support your story.

 In last week’s column, I explored some of the budget-friendly high-tech gadgets that flashpackers could bring along to enhance their adventures.